algolia/places/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

-# Stash your commits
+# Squash your commits

-Once you are done with a fix or feature and the review was done, [squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) your commits to avoid things like "fix dangling comma in bro.js", "fix after review"
+Once you are done with a fix or feature and the review was done, [squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) your commits to avoid things like "fix dangling comma in bro.js", "fix after review".

+The goal is to have meaningful, feature based commits instead of a lot of small commits.

 Example:
     - `feat(widget): new feature blabla..`
     - `refactor new feature blablabla...`
     - `fix after review ...`
-  - **both commits should be squashed* in a single commit: `feat(widget) ..`
+  - **both commits should be squashed** in a single commit: `feat(widget) ..`

 # Releasing